yoskev/Sales-Analysis-Dashboard-Sport-Store-with-Power-BI/README.md

 6. **Act** — Translate the analysis into a business recommendations report, a stakeholder presentation deck, and a one-page infographic.

 ## 🎬 Metadata
--Table 1: salesorder
- Primary Key : SalesOrderID
- Fields :
- SalesOrderID, unique identifier for each sales order PatnerStoreID, unique identifier for each patner store SalesTeamID, unique identifier for each sales team OrderDate, Date of patner store's make order
- Payment, Payment method of sales order's TotalOrderTransaction, Total sales order amount of	sales order's Note, detail or note from related person of sales order

--Table 2: orderitem
- Fields :
- SalesOrderID, unique identifier for each sales order ProductID, unique identifier for each prodcut QuantityOrder, quantity for each product in one sales order.
- ItemTotal, total quantity of sales order's

--table 3: invoice
- Primary Key : InvoiceID
- Fields :
- InvoiceID, unique identifier for each invoice SalesOrderID, unique identifier for each sales order ShipmentType, Shipment method of invoice's WarehouseLocation, Warehouse of company TermsofPayment, Terms of Payment of invoice's ShippingCost, Total ship cost of invoice's
- Taxes, taxes of invoice's
- TotalDue, Total amount that must be pay of invoice's

--Table 4: patnerstore
- Primary Key : PatnerStoreID
- Fields :
- PatnerStoreID, Unique identifier for each patner store.
- PatnerStoreName, patner store's name
- PatnerType, type business scale of patner store's Region, region of patner store's
- Province, province of patner store's PatnerContactPhone, patner store's contact number

--Table 5: product
- Primary Key : ProductID
- Fields :
- ProductID, unique identifier for each Product VendorID, unique identifier for each Vendor ProductName, name of product's
- Category, category of product's
- UnitSalesPrice, sales price for one unit of product's UnitBuyPrice, buy price for one unit of product's Quantity, Stock quantity of each product
- UOM, unit of measure of each product
- DiscountProduct, Discount of every Product ProductDescription, description detail of product's

--Table 6: salesteam
- Primary Key : SalesTeamID
- Fields :
- SalesTeamID, unique identifier for each Sales Team SalesTeamName, name of sales team's
- SalesTeamRegion, region of sales team's SalesPromotionMethods, method of sales team's TotalProspect, Total Prospect of Sales for each Sales Team

--Table 7: vendor
- Primary Key : VendorID
-	Fields :
-	VendorID, unique identifier for each Vendor VendorName, name of vendor's
- Address, address of vendor's
- City, city of vendor's address
- Province, province of vendor's
- Email, email of vendor's
- Phone, phone of vendor's

-- Relationships and Constraints
- •	patnerstore.PatnerStoreID ↔ salesorder.PatnerStoreID: One-to-Many (one Patner Store can have many sales order).
- •	salesteam.SalesTeamID ↔ salesorder.SalesTeamID: One-to-Many (one Sales Team have responsibility to many sales order).
- •	vendor.VendorID ↔ product.VendorID: One-to-Many (one vendor can sell many of products).
- •	product.ProductID ↔ orderitem.ProductID: One-to-Many (one product can be listed in many order items).
- •	salesorder.SalesOrderID ↔ orderitem.SalesOrderID: One-to-Many (one sales order can be listed in many order items).
- •	salesorder.SalesOrderID ↔ invoice.SalesOrderID: One-to-Many (one sales order can be listed in many invoices).
+### Table 1: salesorder
+**Primary Key:** SalesOrderID

+**Fields:**
+- SalesOrderID — unique identifier for each sales order
+- PatnerStoreID — unique identifier for each partner store
+- SalesTeamID — unique identifier for each sales team
+- OrderDate — date of partner store's order
+- Payment — payment method of sales order
+- TotalOrderTransaction — total sales order amount of sales order
+- Note — detail or note from related person of sales order

+### Table 2: orderitem
+**Fields:**
+- SalesOrderID — unique identifier for each sales order
+- ProductID — unique identifier for each product
+- QuantityOrder — quantity for each product in one sales order
+- ItemTotal — total quantity of sales order

+### Table 3: invoice
+**Primary Key:** InvoiceID

+**Fields:**
+- InvoiceID — unique identifier for each invoice
+- SalesOrderID — unique identifier for each sales order
+- ShipmentType — shipment method of invoice
+- WarehouseLocation — warehouse of company
+- TermsOfPayment — terms of payment of invoice
+- ShippingCost — total ship cost of invoice
+- Taxes — taxes of invoice
+- TotalDue — total amount that must be paid on invoice

+### Table 4: patnerstore
+**Primary Key:** PatnerStoreID

+**Fields:**
+- PatnerStoreID — unique identifier for each partner store
+- PatnerStoreName — partner store's name
+- PatnerType — type/business scale of partner store
+- Region — region of partner store
+- Province — province of partner store
+- PatnerContactPhone — partner store's contact number

+### Table 5: product
+**Primary Key:** ProductID

+**Fields:**
+- ProductID — unique identifier for each product
+- VendorID — unique identifier for each vendor
+- ProductName — name of the product
+- Category — category of the product
+- UnitSalesPrice — sales price for one unit of product
+- UnitBuyPrice — buy price for one unit of product
+- Quantity — stock quantity of each product
+- UOM — unit of measure of each product
+- DiscountProduct — discount of every product
+- ProductDescription — description detail of the product

+### Table 6: salesteam
+**Primary Key:** SalesTeamID

+**Fields:**
+- SalesTeamID — unique identifier for each sales team
+- SalesTeamName — name of the sales team
+- SalesTeamRegion — region of the sales team
+- SalesPromotionMethods — method of the sales team
+- TotalProspect — total prospect of sales for each sales team

+### Table 7: vendor
+**Primary Key:** VendorID

+**Fields:**
+- VendorID — unique identifier for each vendor
+- VendorName — name of the vendor
+- Address — address of the vendor
+- City — city of vendor's address
+- Province — province of vendor's address
+- Email — email of the vendor
+- Phone — phone of the vendor

+### Relationships and Constraints
+- `patnerstore.PatnerStoreID` ↔ `salesorder.PatnerStoreID`: One-to-Many (one partner store can have many sales orders)
+- `salesteam.SalesTeamID` ↔ `salesorder.SalesTeamID`: One-to-Many (one sales team is responsible for many sales orders)
+- `vendor.VendorID` ↔ `product.VendorID`: One-to-Many (one vendor can sell many products)
+- `product.ProductID` ↔ `orderitem.ProductID`: One-to-Many (one product can be listed in many order items)
+- `salesorder.SalesOrderID` ↔ `orderitem.SalesOrderID`: One-to-Many (one sales order can be listed in many order items)
+- `salesorder.SalesOrderID` ↔ `invoice.SalesOrderID`: One-to-Many (one sales order can be listed in many invoices)

 ## 🎬 Project Showcase
 ![Power BI Dashboard Demo](Power%20BI%20Project%20Showcase.gif)